miketheman/fullstack/README.md

 Future enhancements
 ===================
 * Allow for parallel spiceweasel creation - better mongodb replset creation
-* More monitoring plugins for Munin - apache2, mongo, haproxy, etc
-* Other monitoring services like ganglia, nagios, graphite
 * More tweaking of performance - figure out the right mix of power of load to web

 Credits